ant-design/ant-design-mobile/src/components/calendar-picker-view/calendar-picker-view.en.md

-# CalendarView <Experimental></Experimental>
+# CalendarPickerView <Experimental></Experimental>

 Used to select a date or date range.

-CalendarView is the content area of [Calendar](/components/calendar).
+CalendarPickerView is the content area of [CalendarPicker](/components/calendar-picker).

 ## Demos

-Only the simplest content area is shown here, and other more usages can be consulted [Calendar](/zh/components/calendar)
+Only the simplest content area is shown here, and other more usages can be consulted [CalendarPicker](/components/calendar-picker)

 <code src="./demos/demo1.tsx"></code>

-## CalendarView
+## CalendarPickerView

 ### Props